European AI sovereignty

 - Interoperability can coexist with sovereignty.
 Coalition operations benefit from shared evaluation methods, common interfaces, and releasable model lines—provided the sovereign training capability exists to produce and validate them.

-The strategic conclusion is therefore direct: the decisive element of defense AI sovereignty is not where a model is purchased, or what label is attached to it.
-It is whether the state can control the data-to-model lifecycle under its own security governance, at the pace required by operations, and with supply-chain and talent structures that are resilient under disruption.
+The strategic conclusion is straightforward: the decisive element of defense AI sovereignty is not where a model is purchased or what label is attached to it.
+It's whether the state can control the data-to-model lifecycle under its own security governance, at the pace required by operations, and with supply-chain and talent structures that are resilient under disruption.
 In a domain where adversaries adapt and environments change, sovereignty is the ability to keep producing relevant capability.
-That is an infrastructure problem before it is a software problem—and it is best solved by investing in training infrastructure, lifecycle governance, and portable architectures that preserve autonomy even as technologies and vendors evolve.
+That's an infrastructure problem before it's a software problem, and it's best solved by investing in training infrastructure, lifecycle governance, and portable architectures that preserve autonomy as technologies and vendors evolve.